kanchanavinoth-crypto/skyraksys_hrm_app/redhatprod/MIGRATION_GUIDE.md

 This guide covers running database migrations in production with comprehensive before/after reporting and demo data seeding.

+**⚠️ IMPORTANT (Nov 5, 2025):** Migrations now use `backend/config/config.js` which loads database credentials from `.env` file (same as application).
+No need to set DATABASE_URL - migrations read DB_USER/DB_PASSWORD directly from environment via dotenv.
+See commit 17c00a1 for details.

 ## Scripts Available

 ### 1. `03_migrate_and_seed_production.sh` (Production - Full)